VerosK/check-netio/README.md

 ## Thanks

- * Netio for providing me with test device
+ * Netio for providing me with a test device.